axieinfinity/ronin-documentation/docs/apps/ronin-bridge/guides/nft-withdraw.md

 ## Prerequisites

-* An address on Ronin and the [Ronin Wallet](https://wallet.roninchain.com) extension or mobile app.
-* An address on Ethereum and a wallet linked to it, such as [Metamask](https://metamask.io/) or [Trust Wallet](https://trustwallet.com/).
+If you access Ronin Bridge through the Ronin Wallet mobile app, then you can only connect Ethereum wallets that were imported into Ronin Wallet beforehand.
+For more information, see [Importing Your MetaMask Wallet to Ronin Wallet](https://support.roninchain.com/hc/en-us/articles/14862812718107-Importing-Your-MetaMask-Wallet-to-Ronin-Wallet).

 ## Step 1.
 Fill in the details